cemeyer/hash_ring/README.md

 Using hash\_ring is pretty straightforward.
-Here is an example use case where the user is caching values to a set of disks, which are numbered uniquely in `uint32_t`.
+Here is an example use case where the user is caching values to a set of disks, which are numbered uniquely in integers.
 Disks may go down or come up.
 Stale reads will happen when some data is on one disk ('A'), a second disk ('B') is added, the data's key now associates to 'B', an overwrite happens and is written to 'B', and then 'B' is removed from the live set and the data's key associates back to 'A' again.